Aman-DA-Projects/Tableau-superstore/README.md

 # Data source

-  Data : Two data are used
+  Data : Two data are used:

          o Superstore  and  Netflix

 # Tools

-  o Tableau- For Data visualization o Excel and Powerquery for Data cleaning & Data Manipulation
+  o Tableau- For Data visualization

+  o Excel and Powerquery for Data cleaning & Data Manipulation

 #  EDA Questions: